SamanthaSolomon/korilla-reciepts/README.md

 ### 4. Interview Practice - EST TIME: 20min

 - Add and answer the following question:
-   - **Explain how useEffect is used to make an API call?
+   - **Explain the difference between the onSubmit and onChange event and how are they used together in React.
 Give one or more examples..**.
 - All answers must be at least a paragraph in length however the more you write the more you have to talk about.